hcp-uw/docs/docs/tech/ML/training/Local.md

 or build directly from source [[here]](https://www.python.org/downloads/source/)

+### Copying Code

+Now that we have Python setup, we should access [this](https://github.com/karpathy/ng-video-lecture/tree/master) github repository from Andrej Karpathy to get all the necessary code.

 ### Setting up a virtual environment

-After you have your python installed, the next step is to make a virtual environment.
-First, create a new directory where you want your project to be.
-After creating the directory, open your ide of choice from the directory.
+After you have your python installed and repository cloned, the next step is to make a virtual environment.
+Inside the directory you downloaded, open your ide of choice from the directory.
 We use virtual environments to make sure there are no conflicts between package versions.
 If this is the only python version you have installed, you can just do

 ```bash
 python3 -m venv venv